tany04/tany04/README.md

 Projects I am currently planning/working on:
 - **Project 1: Blockchain Document Verifier**
   Tool that takes an uploaded pdf document and creates a cryptonic hash and stores it on a lightweight blockchain.
 Anyone can later verify authenticity by comparing hashes.
+- **Project 2: Café Finder Web App**
+  A JavaScript-based tool that integrates the Google Maps and Places APIs to help users locate nearby cafés.
+The app retrieves geolocation data, displays results with interactive map markers, and offers an intuitive interface for exploring café options in any area.

 ## My Previous Work